ductri/BibMan/README.md

 - And ...

 ## Manual
-Require: `vim` for editing bib file, `zotero` and `evince` for opening pdf files.
+Require: `vim` for editing bib file, `zathura` and/or `evince` for opening pdf files.
 Without these apps, corresponding features will not be available (other features will be fine though).

 Install:
 ```